Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Does your family have a history of eczema, asthma, hay fever or food allergies?
 Learn about food allergies in children and how to spot a reaction.

-Dust mites are tiny, spider-like creatures that feed on house dust, pollen and fungal spores.
-They can cause allergic reactions in some people.
-Find out if they might affect you and how to manage them.
+Dust mites are tiny, spider-like creatures that feed on dust, pollen and fungal spores.
+Here's what to do if they trigger allergy symptoms.